CodingZeal/eslint-config-zeal/README.md

 ## Install

-To make use of this configuration, install eslint, babel-eslint, eslint-plugin-import, and this package as development dependencies of your project:
+To make use of this configuration, install eslint, babel-eslint, eslint-plugin-import, eslint-plugin-import-order-alphabetical and this package as development dependencies of your project:

 ```
-npm install eslint babel-eslint eslint-plugin-import eslint-config-zeal --save-dev
+npm install eslint babel-eslint eslint-plugin-import eslint-plugin-import-order-alphabetical eslint-config-zeal --save-dev
 ```

 These packages are marked as peer dependencies, so you will get a warning if they're not installed.